vsavkin/actors/README.md

 It's definitely not the best idea to mix all the types of communication in one object.
 It makes this object harder to understand.
 Here it's done to show that you can communicate with an actor living on the same machine, on the server, or on a different machine in the same way.
 It allows you to change the communication patterns in a very agile way.

-For instance, I could have added sendPrivateMessage to the Conversation actor, so the Participant class will look like this:
+For instance, I can add sendPrivateMessage to the Conversation actor, so the Participant class will look like this:

     class Participant {
       ....